hawkiyc/WaveGAN_for_12_Leads_ECG_Signals/README.md

 1. This repository is only WaveGAN part, the rest is still in progress.
 2. For computing intensity issue, I am using CODE-15% Dataset, NOT PTB-XL.
 3. The hyperparameters are slightly different to the original article.
-You shall check and modify relevant hyperparameters in these two files, params.py and WaveGAN.py, if you want fully reproduce the results of original paper.
+You shall check and modify relevant hyperparameters in following files, "params.py, FetchData.py and WaveGAN.py", if you want fully reproduce the results of original paper.

 # WaveGAN for 12 Leads ECG Signals